 How is this possible?

-Low Body Fat With High Visceral Fat
+Normal Amounts of “Regular” Body Fat While Having High Levels Of Visceral Fat

-Posture And The Stomach
+Bad Posture And The Stomach

 Some people aren’t fat, but they work a desk job and sit all day.
 Their body gets better at sitting, and they lose movement variety in their day, and their mobility decreases.
 Now it’s hard to raise your arms above your head, and your pelvis tilts forward, stretching your abs out.
 This can also be a cause of bad back pain.